marieotsuka/webtype-spring2021/content/syllabus.md

 *Type* could refer to typography — the arrangement of letterforms — but also typefaces themselves, the quality of letterforms; or to type, the act of typing, or writing, or coding.

 Both are fundamental for communication: one a medium for its distribution, the other its foundational visual form.
-As designers, it is essential that we can critically create work that thrives at their intersection.
+As designers, it is essential that we can critique and create work that thrives at their intersection.

 ## Course Objectives and Learning Outcomes